-In honor of International Youth Day this week, we’re shining a spotlight on some of the young people who are refusing to inherit a world where extreme poverty and inequality exist.
+To celebrate International Youth Day, we’re shining a spotlight on just some of the young people who are refusing to inherit a world where extreme poverty and inequality exist.

 Before we become jaded and cynical, before the daily newsreel of human suffering becomes background noise, most of us believe changing the world is possible.
 Guess what?
 It is.